The world is changing. It's time to create your video CV.

 If you allow them to meet you at your best, you’ll stand out from a whole production line of script-reading Cyborgs.

 Right.
-So those are the things you want to try get into your video CV.
+So those are the things you want to try get into your video CV to create an instant impression on recruiters.

-For this you’ll want to create a set of questions that you’ll then answer in your video CV.
+One way to approach this is by creating a set of questions that you’ll then answer in your video CV.

 Here are some examples of the sorts of questions you might ask yourself.
 But remember – you’re not trying to be a flawless super-hero, or deliver a Mask of Perfection.